TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/index.md

-# Remove All Whitespace in Every Language
+---

+---

+Welcome to the Remove All Whitespace page!
+Here, you'll find a description of the project as well as a list of sample programs written in various languages.

 ## Description